Gabriel Moreno Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

+- The White Sox pitching staff is fifth in the league with a collective 9.3 strikeouts per nine innings.

-- The White Sox have a 4.92 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.97).

-- The White Sox allow the fourth-most home runs in baseball (211 total, 1.4 per game).
+- White Sox pitchers combine to give up 214 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- His last time out was on Tuesday against the Washington Nationals, when the righty tossed six innings, surrendering one earned run while allowing four hits.
+- The righty's last appearance came on Friday against the Boston Red Sox, when he went 6 1/3 innings, surrendering one earned run while allowing five hits.

-- In eight games this season, the 32-year-old has a 7.27 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .302 to opposing hitters.
+- The 27-year-old has amassed an ERA of 5.10, with 8.8 strikeouts per nine innings, in 19 games this season.
+Opponents are batting .223 against him.

 © 2023 Data Skrive.
 All rights reserved.